KSwain/DR-tethering-screen/primary_analysis/README.md

 ## `count-barcodes.sh`

-Processes raw sequencing data to count barcodes
+Processes raw sequencing data to count barcodes:
+* `niks015.txt` and `niks018.txt`

+## `frag-counts.R`

+Uses `pacbio-190731-barcode-assign-all.txt` and
+`pacbio-190731-facs-assign-yorf.txt` to associate a fragment with the barcodes in the count tables:
+* `niks018-assigned-counts.csv` and `niks015-assigned-counts.csv`